Can Kids Go in a Sauna? A Simple Guide for Parents

 A sauna is safe for kids if you follow a few key safety rules.

 The main thing to remember is that kids’ bodies don’t cool down as well as adults’ bodies do.
-They have smaller bodies and they don’t sweat as much.
+They have smaller bodies, less developed thermal control, and they don’t sweat as much.
 This means they can get too hot much faster.

-That’s why it’s super important to watch them closely and keep their sauna time short and sweet.
+That’s why it’s super important to watch them closely, keep their sauna time short and sweet, and never, ever force the heat on them.

 What Age Can Kids Go in a Sauna?

-Even babies go to Sauna.
-In some countries, like Finland, they are born in Saunas.
-It is up to adults to supervise properly though.
+Even babies go to the sauna.
+In some countries, like Finland, it’s a normal part of life from infancy.
+It is entirely up to the adults to supervise properly and create a safe environment.

 What about an infrared sauna?